inf112-v20/Todo/README.md

   Specify pom.xml as the configuration file.<br/>

   To run the project you need to run the main class located at: inf112.desktop.Main.<br/>

+  PS: you might need to set the working directory to the "assets" folder.